-One of the brightest lights in the Netflix catalogue last year was the superb The Umbrella Academy.
-Based on the Dark Horse comic series, season one buzzed with eccentric energy, its characters finding a place in the heart of every viewer.
-And now the gangs back with season two, the apocalypse at the end of the first outing throwing them back in time to sixties Dallas thanks to Number 5.
+The superb The Umbrella Academy was one of the brightest lights in the Netflix catalogue last year.
+Based on the Dark Horse comic series, season one buzzed with eccentric energy, its characters finding a place in the heart of every viewer, and now the gang are back with season two.

 The apocalypse at the end of the first outing threw our band of misfit heroes back in time to sixties Dallas thanks to Number 5; however, what may have seemed like a lucky escape as the earth burnt to a crisp, is another time-travelling blunder.
 Number 5 (Aiden Gallagher) has seen the future, and it’s not good!
 The mission is clear, to reunite each member of the Academy, all of whom are dotted around time in the lead-up to Kennedy’s assassination.
 The story that ensues is very much a continuation of season one while also finding its own sophisticated voice in allowing for further character development.

 The second season of any show is often the most challenging to pull off, so the question is: Does The Umbrella Academy Season Two meet expectations?
 The answer is yes, mainly due to the character development it relishes from the get-go.
 The three characters that benefit the most from this focus are Tom Hoppers Luther, David Castañeda’s Diego, Justin H. Min’s Ben and Emmy Raver-Lampman’s Alison.
 However, it’s Aiden Gallagher’s Number 5 and Robert Sheehan’s Klaus who truly steals the show.